AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. Return to the YouTube Account Settings dialog box.
 In the **[!UICONTROL JSON Config]** field, paste the JSON text.
 1. Near the upper-right corner of the page, tap **[!UICONTROL Save]**.

-   You will now setup YouTube channels in AEM.
+   Now set up YouTube channels in Experience Manager.

 1. Tap **[!UICONTROL Add Channel]**.
 1. In the Channel Name field, enter the name of the channel that you created in the task **[!UICONTROL Adding one or more channels to YouTube]** earlier.